This tutorial is part of the Josh Simulation Engine Guide.

 end patch

-Here, we ask Josh to calculate how cover would change depending on if the patch was on fire in the given year.
-Then, we apply based on if it was actually on fire.
-Note that, in this step, we have a function defintion.
-Whereas our previous event handlers were each on line, use of the curly braces lets us write multiple lines of code.
+Whereas our previous event handlers were each on a single line, use of the curly braces lets us write multiple lines of code.
 This is called a function and we can define variables using const that live only within that function.
 These are like const variables in other programming languages in that they can be written to once and read as many times as you like.
+Return indicates the value of the function that should be assigned to the specified variable (grassCover or shurbCover) from the event handler.

 Export

-This last part is probably pretty familiar.
 Let's go ahead and save the cover variables as exports.

 start patch Default